Simple things that you can do, both on your website and off, to start getting in more website traffic.

 Another way to boost followers is to run an ad campaign for page likes.

 It can be relatively low cost and will generate followers to your page.

 Facebook has some great marketing tools in their ads manager, which allow you to target to region, age, gender and a whole load of other choices.

-One thing I would caution about Facebook advertising is using the boost button.
-It’s quick and easy, however it will not give you the tools you need to properly target your adverts, or the feedback that is available in Ads manager for understanding the performance of your ad.
+Another word of caution is using the boost button.
+It’s quick and easy, however, it will not give you the tools you need to properly target your adverts or the feedback that is available in Ads Manager for understanding the performance of your ad.

 It can be a bit of a numbers game, the more followers you have the more people your messages will go out to.